bryceikeda/bryceikeda/README.md

 - ⚡ Fun fact: ...
 -->

-I am a graduate research assistant in IRON Lab at the UNC.
+I am a graduate research assistant in IRON Lab at the University of North Carolina, Chapel Hill.

 I received my M.S. and B.S. in Electrical and Computer Engineering from the University of Rochester.
 My current research interests revolve around Virtual, Augmented and Mixed Reality and Robots, a subfield of Human-Robot Interaction commonly refered to as VAM-HRI.